nene/sql-parser-cst/README.md

 ## Development

-`yarn generate` will generate parser for each supported dialect.
+`yarn generate` will generate parser.
-You can also target a specific dialect, like `yarn generate sqlite`.

 The testsuite contains two kinds of tests: